Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Methods of generating metrologically-useful entanglement

-Ultracold atomic sources, such as BECs, can have high densities and therefore significant collisions between atoms.
+Quantum metrology with nonclassical atomic states is comprehensively reviewed elsewhere~\cite{Pezze:2018}.
+Here, we briefly survey both experimentally-realized and proposed entanglement-generating schemes, highlighting their relative strengths and weaknesses for useful quantum-enhanced cold-atom sensing.
+Broadly, these schemes fall into two classes: \\\\ \textit{\textbf{Entanglement via atom-light interactions --- }}Entanglement between atomic and photonic degrees of freedom requires strong atom-light coupling, achievable with controllable, high intensity optical fields and atomic ensembles with large optical depth.
+Optical depth can be substantially increased with an optical cavity, enabling large inter-particle entanglement in high-flux cold-atom thermal sources.
+Furthermore, since atom-light interactions are central to precision cold-atom sensing, atom-light entangling techniques are largely compatible with current state-of-the-art cold-atom sensing technology.
+Below we summarize three atom-light entangling approaches: (1) \emph{cavity-mediated coherent atom-light interactions}, (2) \emph{quantum non-demolition (QND) measurements}, and (3) \emph{quantum state transfer and super-radiance}. \\\\ \textit{\textbf{Entanglement via atom-atom interactions --- }}Ultracold atomic sources, such as BECs, can have high densities and therefore significant collisions between atoms.
 These atom-atom interactions are highly controllable and a mature experimental approach to generating entanglement.
 Ideally, the BEC is configured as an effective two-mode system, allowing the atom-atom interactions to generate entanglement between the two interferometer modes.
 These interferometer modes might be two internal hyperfine atomic states, as used in a clock, or two distinct motional modes, as required for inertial sensing.

-We classify entanglement generation via atom-atom interactions into two categories: \emph{particle-exchange dynamics}, where the exchange of particles directly creates number correlations between two modes, and \emph{self-phase modulation}, where interactions create entanglement between the relative population and relative phase degrees of freedom, which is then converted into number correlations through interference.
+Below we summarize four atom-atom entangling approaches: (1) \emph{spin-exchange collisions}, (2) \emph{molecular disassociation}, (3) \emph{four-wave mixing}, and (4) \emph{self-phase modulation via atom-atom interactions}.
+In the first three of these approaches, the exchange of particles directly creates number correlations between two modes, whereas in the fourth the interactions create entanglement between the relative population and relative phase degrees of freedom, which is then converted into number correlations through interference. \\